May 31st is International No Tobacco Day. Fight smoking positively

 11. Do you know what temptations and difficulties you will face during the withdrawal period?

-12. Do you know how to deal with anxiety in stressful situations?
+12. Do you know how to cope with anxiety in stressful situations?

-If there are more “yes” answers than “no” answers given by you, this means that your motivation to end this bad habit is relatively strong.
+If there are more “yes” answers than “no” answers, this means that your motivation to quit this bad habit is relatively strong.

-The more positive answers you give to the test questions, the greater your willingness to stop smoking
+The more positive answers you give to the test questions, the greater your readiness to stop smoking.

 Fagerström test - to assess the degree of nicotine addiction